RiddleAndCode/rtd-docs/docs/Product-Documentation.md

 The connection to the DLT is usually achieved by a single node.
 The uptime of a single DLT full node is difficult to determine as it is unclear with what availability a single full node is hosted.
 This results in unstable, broken connectivity to the various DLT nodes and the inability to execute transactions.

-In order to reduce the dependency on third-party node uptime, RIDDLE&CODE built a full node hosting service for all supported currencies covered by the SLA.
+In order to reduce the dependency on third-party node uptime, RIDDLE&CODE built a full node hosting service for the supported currencies covered by the SLA.
 The service provides stable and reliable full node connectivity to the respective blockchain/DLT networks and allows the client to securely verify transactions.
 The downtime of the overall system is expected to be close to zero.

 Required hardware and software are installed in RIDDLE&CODE’s hosting center with the following operations and monitoring services: